fattahmuhyiddeen/react-native-multi-layer-donut-chart/README.md

 );
 const App = () => {
   const [total, setTotal] = useState('1000');
-  const [values, setValues] = useState([{color: 'green', value: '100'}]);
+  const [values, setValues] = useState([{color: 'green', value: 100}]);
   return (
     <View style={{marginTop: 100}}>
       <DonutContainer
-        total={total} // if this props not defined, it will take total sum of value in data. and also, if this prop is lesser than total sum in data, total sum in data will be used size={150} // default 200
+        total={+total} // if this props not defined, it will take total sum of value in data. and also, if this prop is lesser than total sum of values in data, total sum of values in data will be used size={150} // default 200
         thickness={10} // default is 10% from value of size
         data={values.map(v => ({